Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 ## Features

 - **Instant Project Search** – Live filter through all your local folders with ease
 - **Flexible Column Layout** – Draggable, resizable, and fully customisable folder views
 - **Real-Time Clock** – Because knowing the time is still a thing
 - **Environment Snapshot** – Instantly see which versions of Apache, PHP, and MySQL you're running
 - **Smart Apache Control** – Safely restart the active Apache instance based on your OS and setup
 - **Live System Monitoring** – AJAX-powered CPU, memory, and disk usage at a glance
+- **Apache and MySQL Inspector** – Inspect configuration and uptime for Apache and MySQL servers
 - **Quick Config Panel** – Update paths, ports, and settings without breaking a sweat
 - **PHP Error Management** – Toggle error display and logging on the fly
 - **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate management
-- **Apache Error Log Toggle** – One-click access to the latest server logs
+- **Apache and PHP Error Log Toggle** – One-click access to the latest server logs
 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
 - **Theme Switcher** – Light mode.
 Dark mode.
 You choose.
 - **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building

 ## How to Install